getAlby/lmcp/README.md

 `PaidMcpServer` is a thin wrapper around the standard `McpServer` class that adds ability to create paid tools.

-NWC connects your MCP Server to your lightning wallet, to be able to charge payments.
-[Learn more about NWC](https://nwc.dev).
-If you don't have a NWC-enabled lightning wallet yet, try [https://getalby.com](Alby)
+> This MCP requires an NWC-enabled lightning wallet to be able to charge payments.
+[NWC](https://nwc.dev) is an open protocol for connecting apps to lightning wallets.
+If you don't have a NWC-enabled lightning wallet yet, try [Alby Hub](https://albyhub.com).

 ```js
 import { PaidMcpServer } from "@getalby/lmcp";